LiteObject/inbox-ai/README.md

 - Reply drafts and follow-up tasks are persisted alongside insights, enabling quick responses and task tracking directly from the CLI.

+## Web Dashboard

+- A lightweight FastAPI application (``uvicorn inbox_ai.web:app --reload``) renders a dashboard styled after the TypeRight sample page.
+- The landing page presents recent insights, latest drafts, and open follow-ups with the same data served by the JSON ``/api/dashboard`` endpoint.
+- The app reuses the SQLite repository, so the dashboard reflects the latest sync results without additional services.

 ## Roadmap

 Planned milestones include: